15 Minute Read | By: Mappedin

 Businesses may require navigation applications and indoor GPS for many reasons, in most cases they include:

 Your indoor positioning app can connect and communicate with IoT (Internet of Things) technology in your building to deliver location-based details and insights.
+The app uses positioning systems and positioning technologies that are made up of sensors to gather precise location information.

 Analytics can help to power decisions on how to use the space over a short term and long term period, meaning you benefit from the best possible use of rooms and equipment.
 Leveraging the details of people’s movements from place to place can help you to implement changes to slow-moving areas and even relocate resources to high-traffic areas.

 Employees need better access to technology that enables project collaboration.
-One way in which your indoor navigation map can help is to highlight all available meeting spaces in real-time and facilitate instant bookings.
+One way in which your indoor navigation map can help is to highlight all available meeting spaces in buildings in real-time and facilitate instant bookings.
 This helps your workers to save time, expedite interactions, and boost productivity.

 Indoor maps can connect to IoT enabled devices to help gain a better understanding of asset usage, meaning you can plan for visible long-term trends and reduce your interest in wasted assets.